-ClN - U55101DL2007PTC161614 Argon Hotels Private Limited

-Notes to the financial statements for the year ended 31 March 2024 (All amounts in Rupees millions, unless otherwise stated)
+Argon Hotels Private Limited CIN - U5510IDL2007PTC161614 Notes to the financial statements for the year ended 31 March 2025 (All amounts in Rupees Million, unless otherwise stated)

-45 Other statutory information
+44 Other statutory information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck off under section 248 of Companies Act 2013 - (iii) The Company do not have any charges or satisfaction which is yet to be registered with Registrar of Companies (ROC) beyond the statutory period. - (iv) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) No funds have been advanced or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities The Company has not received any fund from any party(s) (Funding Party) with the understanding that the Company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the ("Intermodiaries") with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).
-Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vi) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - (vii) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment - (viii) The Company has used the borrowings from banks for the specific purpose for which it was taken. - (ix) The Company has not been declared a willful defaulter by any bank or other lender (as defined under the Companies Act, 2013), in accordance with the guidelines on willful defaulters. - (x) The Company has complied with number of layors prescribed under clause (87) of section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017. - (xi) The Company has not entered into any scheme of arrangement which has an accounting impact on curtent or previous financial year. - (xii) The Company has not revalued its property, plant and equipment or intangible assets or both during the current or previous year. - (xiii) The company has borrowings from banks/ financial institutions on the basis of security of current assests.
-However, the Company is not required to submit quarterly returns or statements with banks and financial institutions during the current or previous years
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck off under section 248 of Companies Act 2013 - (iii) The Company do not have any charges or satisfaction which is yet to be registered with Registrar of Companies (ROC) beyond the statutory period. - (iv) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year, - (v) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries") with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries). - The Company has not received any fund from any party(s) (Funding Party) with the understanding that the Company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vi) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - (vii) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment - (viii) The Company has used the borrowings from banks for the specific purpose for which it was taken, - (ix) The Company has not been declared a willful defaulter by any bank or other lender (as defined under the Companies Act, 2013), in accordance with the guidelines on willful defaulters. - (x) The Company has complied with number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017. - (xi) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year - (xii) The Company has not revalued its property, plant and equipment or intangible assets or both during the current or previous year. - (xiii) The company has borrowings from banks/ financial institutions on the basis of security of current assests.
+However, the Company is not required to submit quarterly returns or statements with banks and financial institutions during the current or previous years.